zepli-pty-ltd/cda-schema-java/README.txt

 The only ones we retained were the ones in the au.net.electronichealth.ns package structure.

-Due to a change in JAXB, in ED.java you need to change: import com.sun.xml.internal.bind.annotation.OverrideAnnotationOf;
+Due to a change in JAXB, in the file "ED.java" you need to change: import com.sun.xml.internal.bind.annotation.OverrideAnnotationOf;
                    --------
 to